Welcome to today's edition of the Rush 24-7 podcast.

 Bill, let me tell you something, pal.

-What I think about race in this country, or do you not?
+You want to hear it straight from my mouth what I think about race in this country or do you not?

 Go ahead.

-Let me let me hear your speech on race.
+Let me hear your speech on race.

-I love this country, and I want everybody in it to be educated so that they have the opportunity to access life in America because it's better here than it's ever been anywhere else.
+I love this country, and I want everybody in it to be educated so they have the opportunity to access life in America because it's better here than it's ever been anywhere else.

-And there are people, uh liberal Democrats, and a lot of people with so-called compassion who I firmly believe with government programs and policies and other ill intent have destroyed elements of the black family that prevent many blacks in this country from achieving the American dream and happiness, and it's j it breaks my heart.
+And there are people, liberal Democrats, and a lot of people with so-called compassion who I firmly believe with government programs and policies and other ill intent have destroyed elements of the black family that prevent many blacks in this country from achieving the American dream and happiness.

 I have been reading about the plight of urban education this morning.

-It's a disservice to them, and it's embarrassing to me that my country has people in it that are completely comfortable with keeping a certain percentage of our population poor, ignorant, and dependent for their own political gain.
+And it's embarrassing to me that my country has people in it that are completely comfortable with keeping a certain percentage of our population poor, ignorant, and dependent for their own political gain.

 It infuriates me.